khushi02/summer-of-code/proposal-template.md

 In order to accomplish this project, I will code multiple examples using a variety of Arduino libraries.
 Examples that involve circuits and hardware will be accompanied by both fritzing diagrams and images.
 The examples will not be limited to using only one library, rather I will focus on implementing multiple libraries into the examples in order to create complex projects.
 This will demonstrate diversity in the use of libraries and their interactions with other libraries.

+Over the course of Google Summer of Code, I intend to work on 6 different libraries, focusing on quality instead of quantity.
+I plan to spend 2 weeks on each library and submit 2-5 examples, depending on the type of library and complexity of projects.
+I have included details about when I plan to work on each library and potential ideas in the schedule of deliverables.
+The libraries I plan to work on are:
+* servo
+* capacitive sensor
+* keyboard
+* mouse
+* serial peripheral interface (SPI)

 Previously, I have submitted a pull request to add an example to the servo library.
 This is example records sensory data through a potentiometer and saves it to EEPROM.
 The Arduino accesses the saved data and replays the actions on a servo.
 This example is useful for repeated actions on a servo that do not require precise measurements, simply general motions.
 This demonstrates how I plan to blend multiple libraries together into one project, just as is done in practice.
 The pull request can be found here: [Servo Example](https://github.com/arduino-libraries/Servo/pull/46).
 I have also attached the code below.

 ```